puls/tournament-director/README.md

 You can follow similar steps to the above by installing [CouchDB](http://couchdb.apache.org) and [Node](http://nodejs.org) following their own instructions for your platform.
+Note that Node also depends on Python.

 Note that `local-tld` is only available on the Mac, so you'll need to make an extra entry in [your system's `hosts`